LittleShoot is:

 - Streaming P2P Downloads

-- Searches of YouTube, LimeWire, Flickr, and More
+- Searches of YouTube, BitTorrent, LimeWire, Flickr, and More

 - Open Source